flipacholas/Architecture-of-consoles/articles/wiiu.Rmd.md

 Retail stores sold **Wii U optical disc**, a proprietary disc medium designed by Panasonic in an attempt to replicate many capabilities of the [Blu-ray disc](playstation-3#tab-14-1-blu-ray-discs)... without using Blu-ray discs.
 These can hold ~24 GB of data but only **~20 GB is available for actual game data**, the rest is used for storing software update files, meta-data and other information Cafe OS needs to read.

-The same drive is also able to read [Wii optical](wii#medium) discs](wii#medium) which, in turn, are similar to the standard DVD format.
+The same drive is also able to read [Wii optical discs](wii#medium) which, in turn, are similar to the standard DVD format.
 However, the drive doesn't support either DVD or Blu-ray's playback capabilities.

 {.close-float}